What are the Three Driving Modes of Gold?

 Secondly, geopolitical risk is also an important factor affecting gold prices.
 Geopolitical risk refers to factors such as international instability, tension, or war.
 These events typically lead investors to turn to safe assets such as gold, thereby driving up their prices.
 For example, when international trade tensions intensify, investors may divert funds to the gold market.

-Finally, demand and supply are also important factors affecting gold prices.
+Finally, supply and demand are also important factors affecting gold prices.
 There is a high demand for gold, including jewelry, electronic products, and investments.
 On the supply side, the mining cost of gold is relatively high, so producers need to ensure that its price is sufficient to cover costs.
 If the supply decreases, prices will rise.
 Meanwhile, economic uncertainty may lead to an increase in gold demand, driving up its price.

 In short, the price of gold is influenced by various factors.
 Inflation and monetary policy, geopolitical risk, and demand and supply are the three main driving factors, and investors should closely monitor these factors to develop investment strategies.